Packing Light for Extended Fall Travel in European Cities

 Swim trunks

-Cold-weather accessories (2 beanies, 1 scarf, gloves) and 1 belt
+Cold-weather accessories (2 beanies, 1 scarf, 1 pair gloves) and 1 belt

 2 jackets (1 light-weight, 1 mid-weight)